 The following historical information includes the results of operations of the Ridgecrest System (acquired on March 12, 1996 which is the date of commencement of operations of the Company), the Kern Valley System (acquired on June 28, 1996), the Valley Center and Nogales Systems (acquired on December 27, 1996), the Lower Delaware System (acquired on June 24, 1997) and the Sun City System (acquired on September 19, 1997) only for that portion of the respective period that such Systems were owned by the Company.
-See "Business-Acquisition History."
+Material differences that occur are due to the two different entity structures and accounting basis between the Company and its Predecessor.
+See "Business--Acquisition History."

 The growth over the period ended December 31, 1996 in revenues, operating expenses, operating income and net loss was principally attributable to the inclusion of: (i) the full year of results of operations of the Ridgecrest System, the Kern Valley System, the Nogales System and the Valley Center System; (ii) the results of operations of the Lower Delaware System from the date of its acquisition on June 24, 1997; and (iii) the results of operations of the Sun City System from the date of its acquisition on September 19, 1997.
-Revenues increased to approximately \$17.6 million for the year ended December 31, 1996.
+Revenues increased to approximately \$17.6 million for the year ended December 31, 1997, from approximately \$5.4 million for the period ended December 31, 1996.
 Approximately 81.0%, 9.0% and 10.0%, of the revenues for the year ended December 31, 1997, were attributable to basic revenues, premium revenues and other revenues, respectively.
-Approximately 80.0%, 8.0% and 12.0% of the revenues, premium revenues and other revenues, premium revenues and prevenues, premium revenues and other revenues, premium revenues and other revenues, premium revenues and prevenues, premium revenues and pr
+Approximately 80.0%, 8.0% and 12.0% of the revenues for the period ended December 31, 1996, were attributable to basic revenues, premium revenues and other revenues, premium revenues and other revenues, respectively.